attack-craft/verification_craft/README.md

 For r in {12, 14, 16}, due to the high complexity, the experiment is only performed for one randomly chosen key.

-We also implement the Algorithm 1 in the submitted paper for an x-round distinguisher and try to recovery one nibble of the secret key.
-We run this experiment (`*.cpp`) 10 times for 10 randomly chosen secret keys, and we never fail to recover `K[x]`.
+We also implement the Algorithm 1 in the submitted paper for an 7-round distinguisher and try to recovery one nibble of the secret key (`recover_knibble.cpp`).